Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 For building expertise credibility:

-• Include years of experience ("Marketing - 8 Years")
+- Include years of experience to signal depth ("Marketing - 8 Years")

 For brand building:

-• Never make your flair a sales pitch
+- Never make your flair a sales pitch or include URLs

 For community building:

-• Use fun or relatable flair that shows personality
+- Use fun or relatable flair that shows personality and approachability

-• Show you are a regular member, not a drive-by poster
+- Show you are a contributing member, not a drive-by poster

 User Flair Across Multiple Subreddits